ArunPrakashG/Luna/README.md

 when the network is back online, it can start the previously stopped tasks again.
 - Modular - it can customised according to the user running it through thr JSON config system whenever he needed.
 - File watcher - automatically update the core config and other config values if the config files inside the `Config` folder is changed/deleted/modified.
+- JSON Config file - Customize every aspect of the assistant from the JSON config files present in the Config directory.
 - Deep logging - it uses NLog under the hood, that means it has a logging system which is powerful as well as completly modular with the `NLog.config` configuration file.
 - GPIO pin control - complete control over the raspberry pi Gpio pins, including all 1 to 31 pins and states input and output and their values high and low.
 - Interactive console - console is a powerful tool in terms of controlling the app. many pre defined charecters are used to define various methods.